-What does this networking error mean for users and website owners?
+We explain what this networking error means for users and website owners

-Faulty programming: Sometimes an error in a website's code may mean that requests cannot be answered correctly, prompting this error to show up.
+Faulty programming: Often enough, a glitch or coding error in a website's code might result in requests not being answered correctly, sparking the 502 Bad Gateway error to show up.

-Server software timeouts: This error can also occur when a web server takes more time to complete and a caching tool reaches its timeout values that time.
-Slow queries can also cause this problem too.
+Server software timeouts: The error can also show for users when a web server takes longer than expected to return a request, and the caching tool reaches its time values.
+Slower queries can also cause this problem.

 How to fix a 502 Bad Gateway error

-If this error happens regularly, it may require some further investigation in order to find a solution.
+- Examine web server logs: If this error persists, it may require some further investigation to find a solution.
 Examining web server logs at the time of the error occurring will be a good place to start.
 If you are the owner of the website, you can check your FQDN (fully qualified domain name) is correctly resolving.
 You can also check a server is reachable via a ping text or traceroute.

 The challenges of cloud data protection and access management in a hybrid and multi cloud worldFree download